Krokodyl/koi-wa-balance/README.md

 To pick up a girl, you don't need to land on the same space, you can just walk over that space.<br/>
 When you do, the girl will tell you where she wants you to take her.<br/>
 The name of your date appears under yours indicating that you are "dating" and no longer "single".
 (Some items and events have different effects depending on that distinction)<br/>
-Take your date to her desired location (You can just walk over it) and you'll score a number of hearts.
+Take your date to her desired location (You can just walk over it) and you'll score a number of kisses/hearts.
 After each date, a new girl appears on the board.

 Portrait | Sprite | Name | Date